Central African Republic travel guide

 On 6 February 2019, President Faustin Archange Touadéra signed a peace agreement with all 14 major armed groups in CAR under an AU-led initiative.

 Presidential and legislative elections took place on 27 December 2020.
 On 18 January, the Constitutional Court confirmed incumbent President Faustin Archange Touadéra as the winner of CAR’s Presidential election.
 A second round of legislative elections took place on 14 March.
 On 23 May, legislative elections were held across CAR.
-The last round of legislative elections is scheduled to take place on 25 July.
+The last round of legislative elections took place on 25 July.

 On 21 June, President Faustin Archange Touadéra appointed a new cabinet, forming a new government.